 If planted well, herbaceous peonies will happily send up new shoots each spring for decades.
 Photo by: gutaper / 123RF.

 Plant bareroot peonies in the fall (prior to the first frost) and they'll have the best chance of blooming the following spring.
-Spring planted peonies may not bloom for two years or more.
+Those planted in spring may not bloom for two years or more.

-Tip: The experts from the University of Michigan’s Peony Garden at the Nichols Arboretum recommend planting peonies far away from large trees and shrubs as they do not like to have root competition.
+Tip: The experts from the University of Michigan’s Peony Garden at the Nichols Arboretum recommend planting them far away from large trees and shrubs as they do not like to have root competition.